 In the summer of 2021-22 it will be 50 years since Lake Pedder was flooded.
 We want agreement to pull the plug and Restore Pedder by this anniversary.
 We have a plan.
 We need your help to make it happen.

-A massive extended THANKYOU to the community for helping raise $20,000 during September to get the advice of engineers, energy specialists and economists to model dam removal scenarios and provide the advice we need to show that Pedder can be restored while achieving a renewable energy future for Tasmania.
+A massive extended THANKYOU to the community for helping raise $20,000 during September and another $20,000 from the Lake Pedder art auction in November, to get the advice of engineers, energy specialists and economists to model dam removal scenarios and provide the advice we need to show that Pedder can be restored while achieving a renewable energy future for Tasmania.

 Why Pedder, why now?
 Find out the Fast Facts here.

 In 1972, the heart of the Tasmanian Wilderness World Heritage Area, Lake Pedder was flooded by the Serpentine Hydro impoundment.
 Barrister Edward St John famously stated: “The day will come when our children will undo what we so foolishly have done.”

 The day has come.
 Our children are rallying together and marching on the streets demanding climate action and protection the precious ecosystems that support life on Earth.